• Skip to primary navigation

 As a mom of 7, I’ve learned a thing or two with each baby.
 I’ve realized that when it comes to newborn clothes, less is more.
 Having a few comfy, quality outfits is much better than a whole dresser full of scratchy, layers of separates your baby will probably never use.

-With my last few kids, I’ve stuck to a minimalist baby’s capsule wardrobe and it has been so much easier in a lot of ways!
+With my last few newborn babies, I’ve stuck to a minimalist capsule wardrobe and it has been so much easier in a lot of ways!

 What is a Capsule Wardrobe?

 A capsule wardrobe is a collection of clothing items that work well together, and when layered different ways can create different looks and outfits.
-It is usually made up of a limited number of basic pieces with a gender neutral color palette and patterns.
+It is usually made up of a limited number of basic pieces with classic colors and patterns.

 Questions to ask yourself before buying for baby: